-Mike is a partner specializing in intellectual property law and complex commercial litigation.
-He has more than 25 years’ experience in patent, copyright, trademark and trade secret suits, as well as in contract and licensing disputes, for a broad range of leading technology, media and entertainment companies.
+Mike is a partner with more than 25 years’ experience in intellectual property law and complex commercial litigation, including patent, copyright, trademark and trade secret suits, as well as contract and licensing disputes, for a broad range of leading technology, media and entertainment companies.

 Mike has been frequently named by clients and the press as one of the nation's leading litigators, including in surveys published by Los Angeles Magazine and the California Lawyer.
 He has been named as one of Southern California's Top Lawyers every year since 2007 as well.

 In 2009, Mike received the prestigious California Lawyer Attorney of the Year (CLAY) award for "extraordinary achievements" in intellectual property litigation.
 Mike also was featured in The American Lawyer, which named Quinn Emanuel as the "Top Intellectual Property Firm in the U.S."